com-lihaoyi/utest/readme.md

 }
 ```

-And you'll see that the changes to `x` are being shared between the invocations
+Here you see that the changes to `x` are being shared between the invocations of
-of all the tests: Running `outer1.inner1` increments it from 0 to 1 to 3,
-`outer1.inner2` from 3 to 4 to 7, and `outer2.inner3` from 7 to 11 to 16.

-If you are initializing something expensive to share between tests, this allows
+all the tests.
+If you are initializing something expensive to share between
-you to avoid paying that cost multiple times, but you need to be careful the
+tests, this allows you to avoid paying that cost multiple times, but you need to
-tests aren't mutating shared state that could interfere!
+be careful the tests aren't mutating shared state that could cause other tests
+to fail!

 Other Ways of Naming tests
 --------------------------